 Required Professional Skills Course

-To earn a J.D. degree a student must complete with a passing grade at least one course designated as a Professional Skills course, in addition to the other J.D.
+To earn a J.D. degree a student must complete with a grade of at least C one course designated as a Professional Skills course, in addition to the other J.D.
 Degree Requirements.

 - Course List for students entering the Law School in and after Fall 2011

 - Course List for students entering the Law School prior to Fall 2011

 Required Seminar Course